brucekaushik/cccp-python-poc/README.md

 cccp.codec.contracts.BaseJsonIrToAscii
 ```

-Base contracts implemented by vendor-specific packers and unpackers.
+Base contracts implemented by vendor-specific encoders and decoders.

 Unlike `IrContext`, these are **not statically type-checked** — the SDK validates them at runtime using duck typing.